tcif-lab/tech-mining-bert-deepseek/README.md

 Humanoid robotics is rapidly advancing, driven by the convergence of multimodal AI, advanced mechatronics, and human-robot interaction technologies.
 This project proposes a hybrid technology mining framework to compare and analyze innovation trajectories across **closed-source (patents)** and **open-source (GitHub)** ecosystems.

 We employ:
-- **BERTopic** for topic extraction from patent abstracts and GitHub README files.
+- **BERTopic** for topic extraction from patent abstracts and GitHub+Huging Face README files.
 - **DeepSeek-V3** for explainable reclassification into technological functions.

 The study reveals distinct patterns in innovation models, demonstrating how proprietary and collaborative ecosystems drive innovation differently in the humanoid robotics domain.